niklashempel/C-Beleg/README.md

 ## Quickstart

-You can either build the program with CMake and copy the files to your webserver or use a Docker container.
+The project can either be built with CMake and then copied to the webserver or by using a Docker container.

 ### Download project